-Rootless Docker/Moby was initially proposed in early 2018 and has been merged to the Docker/Moby upstream since Docker 19.03.
+Rootless Docker/Moby was implemented in 2018 following rootless runc, containerd, and BuildKit.
+Rootless Docker has been merged to the Docker/Moby upstream since Docker 19.03.

 Docker 19.03 provides almost full features for Rootless mode, including support

 but it doesn’t support limiting resources with cgroup.

 Docker 20.10 added support for limiting resources using cgroup v2.

 Especially, make sure

 The official installation script can be executed by a non-root user without